voice-hearing/voice-hearing.github.io/content/about/index.cs.md

         It began in **1991** with Dr. Robin Fisher, a GP in Sparkbrook, moved by compassion for the many drug users in his community.
         From a small Christian outreach grew a vision — a vision we still carry today: *follow what God is doing* rather than impose our own plans.

         In the mid-1990s, when the initial medical and drug work ended, the charity’s heartbeat continued.
-By **1997**, with the support of Christ Church, the old GP surgery became **Azadi House** — our home, our base, and a place of transformation.
+By **1997**, with the support of Christ Church, the old GP surgery became **Azumi House** — our home, our base, and a place of transformation.

         In those early days, you could hear the *laughter of youth clubs*, the *soft chatter of homework help sessions*, and the *warm welcome of community mothers and toddlers*.
-Later came football teams like *Azadi Tigers*, and projects like *Bright Sparks*.
+Later came football teams like *Azumi Tigers*, and projects like *Bright Sparks*.

         ---